jerrychuaOR/jerrychuaOR.github.io/content/authors/admin/_index.md

 ## About Me

 Hello!
-I'm a third-year PhD candidate at the Institute of Operations Research and Analytics, National University of Singapore, where I work on research problems at the intersection of data-driven optimization, inverse optimization, and robust optimization.
-I’m particularly interested in applying these tools to real-world challenges in transportation systems and matching markets.

-I am fortunate to be advised by [Melvyn Sim](https://discovery.nus.edu.sg/768-melvyn-sim) and [Ian Zhu](https://www.ianyzhu.com/) at the National University of Singapore, and Ng Wee Siong at the Institute for Infocomm Research, A*STAR.
+I'm a third-year PhD candidate at the Institute of Operations Research and Analytics, National University of Singapore, where I am fortunate to be advised by [Melvyn Sim](https://discovery.nus.edu.sg/768-melvyn-sim) and [Ian Zhu](https://www.ianyzhu.com/) at the National University of Singapore, and Ng Wee Siong at the Institute for Infocomm Research, ASTAR.
-I am also grateful to be awarded the A*STAR Computing and Information Science Scholarship which funds my PhD studies
+I am also grateful to be awarded the ASTAR Computing and Information Science Scholarship which funds my PhD studies

 Outside of academia, I staying active and spending time outdoors - some of my favourite activities include dragonboating, hiking (which unfortunately is not as accessible in the tiny island of Singapore), and weightlifting.
 I also enjoy reading mangas and watching anime.